gogins/csound-extended/README.md

 4. The following environment variables MUST be set before building, perhaps in your .profile script.
 Obviously, modify the paths as required to suit your home directory and installation details.
-These are exported in `build-env.sh` which you can have your .profile script source.
+These are exported in `build-env.sh` which you can source in your .profile script.

 ```
 CSOUND_SRC_ROOT=/home/mkg/csound-extended/dependencies/csound